What Is a Pathiram? A Simple Guide to Legal Documents, Bonds & Stamp Paper in India

 2. Is a bond the same as a Pathiram?

 No. A bond is a specific type of Pathiram.
-While all bonds are legal documents (Pathiram), not all Pathirams are bonds.
-Bonds usually involve conditions or penalties.
+All bonds are legal documents, but not all legal documents are bonds.

 3. Why is stamp paper used in legal documents?